Home

 In August of 2002, Dena Kay Jones joined the music faculty of the University of Texas at El Paso, where she is professor of applied piano, chamber music studies, music and culture, and class piano for music majors.
 Her UTEP students have auditioned, competed and performed — winning accolades, further study and employment at the following venues: UTEP Concerto and Aria Competition, El Paso Symphony Youth Orchestra Concerto Competition, Pilsen (Czech Republic) Summer Music Program, Aspen Summer Music Program, Orfeo Music Festival, University of Arizona, University of Louisville, University of Texas at Austin, University of New Mexico, Salem University, Berkley School of Music in Valencia, Spain, University of Illinois, Ithaca College, Florida State University, Manhattan School of Music, El Paso Conservatory of Music, El Paso's Montwood Middle School, El Paso's Desert Wind Elementary, Canutillo Elementary School, El Paso Community College and the Universidad Autonoma de Ciudad Juarez, amongst others.
 With over twenty years as piano professor at UTEP, she feels an overwhelmingly strong connection to this community, "The opportunities are limitless," she says.

-Ms. Dena Kay Jones is the proud mother of a seventeen-year-old son, who loves student leadership and government, and to two retriever puppies named Duke and Daisy, who love piano music and bones.
+Ms. Dena Kay Jones is the proud mother of an eighteen-year-old son, who loves student leadership and government, and to four retriever puppies named Duke, Daisy, Ferdinand, and Pippi, who love piano music and bones.

 Top